fangyunh/Advanced-Computer-Systems/Encoding_Dictionary/README.md

 vanilla_search.hh and .cc: Vanilla baseline we used to compare with Query

 The raw data "Column.txt" is not included in the folder.
-Install it to run the program correctly.
+Install it from the link from Project 4 in Projects.pdf to run the program correctly.

 ## How to Run the Test